jameshughes89/cs101/site/topics/objects/data-structures.rst

     * Dictionaries

 * Although these data structures had clear functionality associated with them, we use them as a mechanism for storing and managing data
+* They may also provide some other benefits

+    * Ability to index
+    * Efficient lookups
+    * Easy tp search
+    * Ordering the data
+    * Managing duplicates
+    * ...

 Student Class